-To help preserve your skin's elastin, Rouleau suggests eating foods rich in selenium, a mineral that helps smooth and tighten your complexion, like Brazil nuts, turkey, low-fat cottage cheese, and oysters.
+To help preserve your skin's elastin, Rouleau suggests eating foods rich in selenium, a mineral that she says helps smooth and tighten your complexion, like Brazil nuts, turkey, low-fat cottage cheese, and oysters.

 Collagen fibers are made up of amino acids that make up proteins, so Rouleau recommends having a high-protein diet to support those fibers.
 Try eating protein-rich foods like fish, legumes, tofu, lean meats, poultry, and eggs.

 Did you know that tomatoes have natural SPF?
-Says James, "The lycopene in tomatoes helps prevent UVA and UVB damage.
-While you’ll still need to add sunscreen, just two tomatoes give you a sun protection factor of 5, which means 50 minutes before you burn, if your normal skin burning time is 10 minutes.
-Enjoy a tomato gazpacho for lunch!
+Says James, "The lycopene in tomatoes helps prevent UVA and UVB damage."
+You'll still need to use an SPF, but enjoy a tomato gazpacho too!